TomasHubelbauer/week-planner/readme.md

   Perhaps add a HTTP Basic auth and come up with a little backend, too.
   Use Supabase for persistence of data.

-- [ ] Build a better create/update activity experience using `dialog`

-  Use the `dialog` HTML element to provide a new UI to create/edit activity.
-  Enforce unique names and use those to associate the slots and the activities.
-  Provide a nice pastel color paletter instead of the browser-native selector.

-- [ ] Remove the `:has` refresh Firefox hack once no longer needed

-  I am using `:has` which is an experimental feature in Firefox at the moment.
-  It is enabled via the `tlayout.css.has-selector.enabled` `about:config` flag.
-  Currently there is a bug with `:has(:checked)` where if the `label` is clicked and the `input` becomes `:checked` the selector doesn't reflect that.

-- [ ] Fix end of the range showing up as `:60` when looking at an hour's end

-  I chose a naive way to calculate the end of the range and I need to cover this case as well.

 - [ ] Consider merging with https://github.com/TomasHubelbauer/week-planner

   I am prototyping that as its own thing but there is an opportunity for reuse and rather than pulling out the commons into a shared ESM package set, I think it might make sense to make this a single Planner application with two weeks into the same data.

-- [ ] Fix the color picker not appearing when creating a new activity type

-  It will appear when I go to edit it later, but not when creating it.

 - [ ] Use the ESM import maps to abstract away DOM access and introduce tests